eurompi/eurompi.github.io/index.md

   <p>
-  In 2025, EuroMPI Conference will take place in Charlotte, NC in the week of September 29 - October 3, 2025.
+  In 2025, EuroMPI Conference will take place in Charlotte, NC in the week of October 1 - October 3, 2025.
 The conference will be co-located with the <a href="https://www.iwomp.org">21th International Workshop on OpenMP (IWOMP 2025)</a> that will be held the same week.
 The MPI Forum will also meet following the EuroMPI Conference.
 The dates will be updated once we get closer to the event.
   </p>

   <p>